alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/optimizing-regular-expression.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/04/image-thumb5.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/04/image5.png)

 I optimized total time, but still the regex is the only cause of slow routine.
-Iâ€™ll keep on investigating if can optimize more.
+I'll keep on investigating if can optimize more.

 alk.